Yikai-Liao/symusic/README.md

 The library is written in cpp and based on [minimidi](https://github.com/lzqlzzq/minimidi/tree/main).
 It offers a python binding using pybind11.

-Here, we have added a tutorial.ipynb for you to learn about how to use the library.

-Tutorial and Benchmark: <a target="_blank" href="https://colab.research.google.com/github/Yikai-Liao/symusic/blob/main/tutorial.ipynb">
+Here, we have added a tutorial.ipynb for you to learn about how to use the library. <a target="_blank" href="https://colab.research.google.com/github/Yikai-Liao/symusic/blob/main/tutorial.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+And a [document](https://yikai-liao.github.io/symusic/) is also available.
+Not complete though.

 ## Features